cofob/autogenlib/README.md

    - If not, it analyzes the code that's performing the import to understand the context
    - It sends a request to OpenAI's API with your description and the context
    - The API generates the appropriate code
-   - The code is validated, cached, and executed
+   - The code is validated and executed
    - The requested module/function becomes available for use

 ## Examples